nolanmccleary/SLAM/README.md

 Thankfully, Jupyter Notebooks do support LaTex.
 The [following document](./0-CoreAlgo/0-CoreAlgo.ipynb) goes into greater detail on the underlying math behind  what has been covered in this section for those who are interested.

 ## Part 1 - Extended Kalman Filter (EKF) SLAM
-I haven't written this yet.
+I haven't finished this yet.

 ## Sub-Pages
 [Part 0](./0-CoreAlgo/0-CoreAlgo.ipynb)